e-mateo/AnimationProgramming/README.md

 <h2><b>Introduction </b></h2>
 Animation Programming is a project well named to explain itself as it introduced us to implementing animations in C++. <br>
 The people who took part of the project are Lenny Rabinne and Mateo Erbisti, two students from Isart Digital. <br>
-It has been made on Visual Studio 2019 and is expected to work in Release x86 mode. <br>
+It has been made on Visual Studio 2019 and is expected to work in <B>Release x86 mode</B>. <br>
+The engine was given to us and the source code that we've written can be found  in /AnimationProgramming/AnimationProgramming.

 <h2><b> T-Pose and Skeleton </b></h2>
 The first part of the project was to draw a skeleton in T-Pose.
 To do that we created a Body class and a Bone class that was useful to stock the needed data like positions and rotations of the T-Pose. <br>